londelec/leandcxmlman/source/sections/SystemMain.rst

    :latex-tip: Interactive network mask calculator can be found in the current HTML manual

 | Table columns are defined as follows:
-| Column 1 contains :ref:`<ref-ClientFilterCfgIpv4Mask>` attribute values;
+| Column 1 contains :ref:`xmlattr-filterIPv4Mask` attribute values;
 | Column 2 contains subnet mask in dotted decimal notation;
 | Columns 3...6 show network mask in binary notation (just for reference);
 | Column 7 contains range of client IP address allowed to connect.

-Table is designed as a guidance of how network subnets are created based on sample IP address 192.168.1.1 specified in the :ref:`<ref-ClientFilterCfgIpv4ClientIPaddr>` attribute.
+Table is designed as a guidance of how network subnets are created based on sample IP address 192.168.1.1 specified in the :ref:`xmlattr-filterIPv4ClientIPaddr` attribute.

-.. _docref-NetworkMask:

 .. field-list-table:: Network Mask sample values
    :class: table table-condensed table-bordered longtable
+   :name: tabid-NetworkMask
    :spec: |C{0.1}|C{0.2}|C{0.1}|C{0.1}|C{0.1}|C{0.1}|C{0.3}|
    :definition-row: 1
    :header-rows: 1